 In the project Jenny I deal with the field of personal memory, its reality and the possibility of transformation through imaginative adaptations.
 I choose this memory because it is very significant for my childhood, my personal development and my way on seeing and feeling "marginals".

 Garments, Textiles and Accessories.

-The project Jenny refers to the memories about a close family member which I never knew because she passed away before I was born.
+The project refers to the memories about a close family member which I never knew because she passed away before I was born.
 The image of her that I build up through my childhood sparked from stories about heaven, angels, her beautiful belongings and exotic places linked to her and ended like an image of a graceful, divine presence that lives somewhere above clouds.
 As I grew older I got to know that she was a heavily handicapped child.
 She died in her 19th year of age.
 We shared the same initial - J, which was sewn in beautiful garments or came in form of a golden brooch, all of which became mine.

-The upper part of the shoes is made of leather and is in the form of sandals (for some religions, a substitute for the body of Immortals, and also a means of transportation through air and a tool of immortality) and tree trunk platforms.
+The upper part of the shoes is made of leather and is in the form of sandals (for some people, a substitute for the body of Immortals, and also a means of transportation through air and a tool of immortality).
 Platforms are made of two halves of a tree trunk that together make a whole when standing with one foot next to the other.
-The person wearing them becomes a tree, symbolising life and a perpetual relation between the sky and the earth, thus wrapping up the story.
+The trunk, representing the tree, symbolizes life and a perpetual relation between the sky and the earth, thus wrapping up the story

 Photography: Cecilia Poupon

 Video: Sebastian Vargas & Pablo Perez, Kairos Studio